Armanasq/Armanasq.github.io/content/post/Computer-Vision/coco-image-segmentation.md

 - Python 3.6 or above: Python is the programming language we'll use for the tutorial.
 - TensorFlow 2.x or PyTorch: We'll use one of these deep learning frameworks for building and training the segmentation model.
-- COCO dataset: Download the COCO dataset from the official website (http://cocodataset.org/#download).
-Choose the desired version (e.g., 2017) and download the following files:
+- COCO dataset: Download the COCO dataset from the [official website](http://cocodataset.org/#download).
+Choose the desired version (e.g.,2014, 2017) and download the following files:
-  - Train images: train2017.zip
+  - Train images: train2014.zip
-  - Train annotations: annotations_trainval2017.zip
+  - Train annotations: annotations_trainval2014.zip

 After downloading, extract the contents of both ZIP files into a directory of your choice.